ecommercegeeks/myparcelnl-sdk/README.md

-# A saloon based PHP SDK for MyParcel
+# A Saloon based PHP SDK for MyParcel

 The official SDK for MyParcel contains many smart features that in practice get in the way more than help.
 So we developed this dumb SDK.

 This SDK stays close to the [API documentation](https://developer.myparcel.nl/api-reference/).
 DTOs and Enums are used where it makes sense.
+This SDK is light on documentation, because autocomplete will show you the way.

 ## Usage